 Offensive LineRobert McFarland

-Robert McFarland enters his first season at Louisiana Tech as the offensive line coach for the Bulldogs and brings with him over 20 years of collegiate coaching experience.
+Robert McFarland enters his second season at Louisiana Tech as the offensive line coach for the Bulldogs and brings with him over 20 years of collegiate coaching experience.

 McFarland's hiring was announced in January 2015 as the veteran joins the LA Tech family after spending the last three seasons at Copiah-Lincoln (Co-Lin) Junior College.